 Our art exhibits are the result of students engaging in topics such as: the effects of gun violence, geopolitics and physical borders, the forgotten history of the origins of indigo dye, architecture and urban planning, water access and rights, the aesthetic theories and philosophies of Afrofuturism, activism, food justice, and more.
 With each new exhibit, curriculum is designed to bring age appropriate lessons to various art classes in our schools.
 Students are also part of offering tours to visitors and leading activity stations during opening nights.

 Dedicated to the loving memory of James Foley, Rodolfo “Rudy” Avina, and to those who are voiceless to the social injustices of the world.
 CMASJ was established to act as a voice for the disenfranchised and to be a resource for arts programming and education.
-With the economic climate for increased budget cuts to the arts CMASJ goal is to relieve the impact that budget cuts will have on youth in KIPP Chicago and CPS schools by raising awareness and ensuring financial sustainability in order to provide arts programming and education to its youth.
+With the economic climate and increased budget cuts to the arts, the goal of the CMASJ is to relieve the impact the cuts will have on KIPP Chicago students by raising awareness and ensuring financial sustainability in order to provide arts programming.

 Through the operations of the Children’s Museum of Art and Social Justice the opportunity to raise funds for art supplies and programming, while also putting emphasis on and addressing various social issues and social movements.